-To make sure that you can complete your transactions securely and confidentially, you must use a Web browser that supports 128-bit SSLV3 encryption.
+To make sure that you can complete your transactions securely and confidentially, you must use a Web browser that supports TLS 1.2 encryption.

 Once a secure session has been established, a padlock or key icon will appear in the bottom right corner of your browser window.
 This shows that data is being encrypted.
 However, to determine what level of encryption your browser provides, you have to check your browser's properties.

 If your system configuration and settings are not compatible with these requirements and you choose not to upgrade or change them, you will not be able to access the CBSA log in services.

 The eManifest Portal is compliant with the Standards on Web Accessibility which ensures Government of Canada websites respect internationally accepted guidelines for Web accessibility and are measured consistently.

 The Canada Border Services Agency disclaims all liability for losses or damages arising from tort (except in cases of gross negligence or willful misconduct), contract or any other form of claim in relation to the use of, delivery of, license of or reliance upon the eManifest Portal.

 Without restricting the generality of the foregoing, the Canada Border Services Agency disclaims all liability for any claim in relation to:

 - any matters or factors outside of its control, including the availability or unavailability of the Internet, or telecommunications or other infrastructure systems;